prapin/LuaGenericCall/README.md

 Source files
 ------------

-The library distribution consists in just one C implementation file {{lgencall.c}} and one header file {{lgencall.h}}.
-There is also a testing file {{testwin.cpp}}, which includes all test examples of the next chapter, including Windows header file {{tchar.h}}.
+The library distribution consists in just one C implementation file `lgencall.c` and one header file `lgencall.h`.
+There is also a testing file `testwin.cpp`, which includes all test examples of the next chapter, including Windows header file `tchar.h`.
 Using this utility header, it is possible to write code that compile for both ANSI and Unicode platforms.

 The main C file includes ANSI standard files, and the public Lua API header files.
 Like other standard Lua libraries, no private feature is used, and the file can be compiled in both C and C++ languages.
-However, it requires the new C99 include file {{stdint.h}} to define fixed size integers.
+However, it requires the new C99 include file `stdint.h` to define fixed size integers.
 If your compiler does not support this, there are several free versions available on the WWW. [http://www.azillionmonkeys.com/qed/pstdint.h] [http://msinttypes.googlecode.com/svn/trunk/stdint.h]

 The source file can either be compiled together with the application, or placed inside Lua shared library if you can afford to recompile it.

 Compilation switches
 --------------------

-In header file {{lgencall.h}} are defined 3 compilation macros which are used to customize the library for your platform.
+In header file `lgencall.h` are defined 3 compilation macros which are used to customize the library for your platform.
 Each parameter can either be changed in the file itself, or specified on the compiler's command line.
 A small explanation for it is present in the header file, listing the possible values.
 Also, the compilation is affected by the following standard macros: `__cplusplus`, `INT_MAX`, `UINT_MAX` and `__`STDC_VERSION`__`.

 Examples
 ========